-- The candidate can apply risk assessment methodologies suitable for the complexity and documentation accuracy of an information system
+- The candidate can select an appropriate risk assessment methodology suitable for the complexity and documentation accuracy of an information system

-- The candidate can carry out a risk assessment (based on a given standard, e.g. ISO27001 and ISO27002) on a given information system
+- The candidate can based on given guidelines or standards carry out a risk assessment on a given information system

 - The candidate can find, assess and refer to information and material necessary to carry out a risk assessment

-- The candidate can use the ISO2700x to structure the implementation of information security in an organisation
+- The candidate can use guidelines and standards to structure the implementation of information security in an organisation

 - The candidate can carry out relatively complex projects in larger groups and accepts the necessity of tools and methods to carry out such tasks